xBLACKICEx/rustowl/README.md

 - `yarn` installed
     - After installing Node.js, You can install `yarn` by running `npm install -g yarn`.

-VSCode extension has been tested on macOS Sonoma 14.6.1 on arm64 architecture with Visual Studio Code 1.95.1, nodejs v20.16.0, and `yarn` 1.22.22.
+VSCode extension has been tested on macOS Sequoia 15.2 on arm64 architecture with Visual Studio Code 1.96.4, nodejs v20.16.0, and `yarn` 1.22.22.
 Other dependencies are locked in the configuration files and will be installed automatically.

 #### Build & Run